-My humour returns “Well, I have felt better.
+“Well, I have felt better.
 My ribs hurt.
 It feels like I have been hit with a sledge hammer”

 “That would have been the CPR, often ribs are cracked during chest compressions.
 A small price to pay, wouldn’t you agree”.